Program Values and Admissions Criteria

 Students enter the M.A.T. program having completed a liberal arts degree.
 Students interested in teaching at the secondary level normally have fulfilled a major in their planned teaching field, such as English, history, mathematics or biology.
 Students must pass the Massachusetts Test for Educator Licensure before the beginning of the program, in May, in order to retain eligibility.

-Clark undergraduates may qualify for the M.A.T. as one of the University's accelerated degree programs (email Marlene Shepard for information).
+Clark undergraduates may qualify for the M.A.T. as one of the University's accelerated degree programs (email Monique Austin for information).
 All other applicants must submit a completed application by January 15.
 Please note that the admissions process is competitive and that final admission decisions are made by education faculty.

 Minorities and women are strongly encouraged to apply.